-- The following is a summary of tasks to be accomplished by the Air Force Task Group in preparation for the ultimate missions assigned to CTG 7.4. - a.
-Augment inter-island airlift at ENTWETOK and BIKINI commensurate with increased forward area activities. - b.
+- 1. The following is a summary of tasks to be accomplished by the Air Force Task Group in preparation for the ultimate missions assigned to CTG 7.4% - a.
+Augment inter-island airlift at ENIWETOK and BIKINI commensurate with increased forward area activities. - b.
 Conduct liaison with CTG 7.1 to the end that necessary equipment modifications are accomplished and other technical requirements in support of the scientific program are met. - c.
 As directed by CJTF SEVEN, establish and operate joint task force weather stations at PONAPE, RONGERIK, MAJURO and KUSAIE. - d.
-As directed by CJTF SEVEN, prepare certain TG 7.4 aircraft for movement to the forward area aboard the CVE. - In accomplishment of his ultimate tasks in the forward area, CTG 7.4 will: - a.
-Provide, maintain and operate aircraft in support of the following scientific missions: - (1) Cloud sampling and cloud tracking. - (2) Measurement of blast, gust and thermal effects against aircraft. - (3) Light attenuation measurement. - (4) Non-technical photography. - (5) Airborne direction of sampling aircraft and such other aircraft as may be specified. - b.
+As directed by CJTF SEVEN, transport certain device components from the ZI to the forward area. - e.
+As directed by CJTF SEVEN, prepare certain TG 7.4 aircraft for movement to the forward area aboard the CVE. - 2.
+In accomplishment of his ultimate tasks in the forward area, CTG 7.4 will: - a.
+Provide, maintain and operate aircraft in support of the follow ing scientific missions: - (1) Cloud sampling and cloud tracking. - (2) Measurement of blast, gust and thermal effects against aircraft. - (3) Light attenuation measurement. - (4) Documentary photography. - (5) Airborne direction of sampling aircraft and such other aircraft as may be specified. - b.
 Conduct weather reconnaissance flights to provide joint task force weather central with required data. - c.
 Operate an inter-atoll air transportation system between ENIWETOK and BIKINI, to include C-47 flights to KWAJALEIN and other atolls as required. - d.
-Utilizing liaison aircraft and helicopters, operate an interisland airlift system at ENIWETOK ATOLL, taking cognizance of the Task Force Commander's concept of coordinated airlift operations as set forth in paragraph 6 of Annex B. - e.
-As required, detail helicopters and personnel to CTG 7.3 who will operate an inter-island airlift system at BIKINI from aboard the CVE.
-In this connection, take cognizance of the Task Force Commander's concept of coordinated airlift operations set forth in paragraph 6 of Annex B.
+Utilizing liaison aircraft and helicopters, operate an interisland airlift system at ENIWETOK ATOLL, taking cognizance of the Task Force Commander's concept of coordinated airlift operations as set forth in paragraph 6 of Annex B.